 This guide details 60 places to visit in Scotland associated with writers and their works: writers' homes, birthplaces, graves, locations vividly described in novels and poems, theatres, writers' museums and more.

 Alice Munro is one of Canada's brightest literary stars and her work has established her as one of the greatest living writers of fiction.
 She also has the honour of being Canada's sole recipient of the Nobel Prize in Literature, which was won in 2013.

 This Burns Night, as you clear your throat before launching into a well-practiced rendition of Tam O'Shanter or 'Holy Willie's Prayer', be sure to mind your Ps and Qs, or should that be your Rs and CHs?

 Top authors, avid readers, and book lovers open latest chapter in city's literary love affair.

 It could be argued that, for Burns, the lassies tended to be a fatal attraction.
 However, the legacy is in a canon of love poetry that spans the range of emotions from celebration of physical intimacy, through the pain of loss and separation, to the celebration of enduring friendship.

-Edinburgh is Scotland's shining capital city: an architectural jewel with its contrasting Old and New Towns, a place packed with history from its Castle to its Palace and every wynd and close in between.
+Edinburgh is Scotland's shining capital city: a place packed with history from its castle to its palace and every wynd and close in between.